-- Monies received Managing Director, Head of Regeneration and Planning Operational Manager for Development Management Leader of the Council relevant Cabinet Members, and relevant service areas are notified in writing and consulted in order to highlight any potential opportunities for implementation, allowing for a 21 day consultation period. - 2.
+- 1. Monies received Chief Executive, Director of Place, Head of Sustainable Development, Operational Manager for Planning and Building Control, Leader of the Council, relevant Cabinet Members and relevant service areas are notified in writing and consulted in order to highlight any potential opportunities for implementation, allowing for a 21 day consultation period. - 2.
 Local Ward Members (including adjoining wards within 100m of application site) and the relevant Cabinet Members notified in writing of any proposed scheme(s) and allowing a 14 day consultation period for comments.